mhbidhan/git-ssh-manager/README.md

 ### ✅ Verify Installation

 <blockquote>
-  <strong>Note:</strong> If the program doesn't produce expected results, manually add <code>C:\Program Files\GitSSHManager</code> to your Windows environment paths.
+  <strong>Note:</strong> The program might not work on Windows correctly.
+If it doesn't produce expected results, manually add <code>C:\Program Files\GitSSHManager</code> to your Windows environment paths.
 Windows sometimes fails to update this automatically.
 </blockquote>

 After installation, check that it works: